 Defining Success and Measuring Impact

 Once youâve established the why, define how youâll know youâve succeeded.
-Vague goals like âimprove the user experienceâ are not helpful.
-You need hard numbersâKey Performance Indicators (KPIs) that leave no room for ambiguity.
+Vague goals like âimprove the user experienceâ arenât helpful.
+Use hard numbersâKey Performance Indicators (KPIs) that leave no room for ambiguity.

-- Business metrics: Tie directly to the business caseâMAU, CLV, or conversion rates.
+- Business metrics: MAU, CLV, conversion rates.

-- User engagement metrics: Daily use of a new feature, average session length, task completion rates.
+- User engagement metrics: daily use of a new feature, average session length, task completion rates.

-- Quality metrics: Stability and performanceâapp ratings, bug report volume, uptime.
+- Quality metrics: app ratings, bug report volume, uptime.

 Tracking these metrics is how you prove the projectâs value long after launch.